Wherein Stray Cat NOLA Learns How to Make a Proper Martini, Is Inevitably Entertained by a Catfight and Entertains You With...

 "Three birds in my mouth is worth torturing them to death."

 Which is more like it and, frankly, relevant to my immediate situation.

-Because at this precise moment--as you may recall from Episode 1: The Continuing Adventures of Stray Cat NOLA--Tom is attempting to capture me.
+Because at this precise moment--as you may recall from the end of Episode 1: The Continuing Adventures of Stray Cat NOLA--Tom is attempting to capture me.